fpacenza/NetworkAndSecurity/Other MITM Attacks/DNS Spoofing/README.md

 * Edit the file `/etc/ettercap/etter.dns`

         sudo pico /etc/ettercap/etter.dns
-* Add lines in order to declare yourself as dhcp server
+* Add lines in order to declare yourself as DNS server

         <Website> <DNS_Query_Type> <Attacker_IP_Address>
 * E.g., add the following lines at the end of the file